sornerol/kdl-practice/README.md

 * Speedrun.com: [speedman](https://www.speedrun.com/user/speedman)

 # Special Thanks
-* Thank you to mugg1991 for publishing his initial findings on how RNG works in KDL.
+* Thanks to mugg1991 for publishing his initial findings on how RNG works in KDL.
-* Thank you to BelthicGaming for sharing his vast KDL knowledge.
+* Thanks to BelthicGaming for sharing his vast KDL knowledge.